 States: Connecticut, Delaware, Hawaii, Illinois, Indiana, Iowa, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, Ohio, Oregon, Pennsylvania, South Carolina, Texas, Vermont, Wisconsin and Wyoming.

 Proportional Comparative Fault at 50%

-In states that have implemented the 50% bar standard in resolving vehicle accident claims, an injured person that is less than 50% at fault for the accident is eligible for compensation.
+In states that have adopted the 50% bar standard in resolving car crashes claims, a wounded person that is less than 50% at fault for the accident is entitled to compensation.
 If the injured party is 50% or more at fault, he or she is not entitled to recovery for the injury.

-For example, Richard and Susan unintentionally hit each other’s cars while backing out of their parking spots at exactly the same time.
-Both were not looking very carefully enough when they backed up, and so both were considered just as at fault for the accident.
-Neither one will be entitled to damages since both were 50% at fault for the accident.
+For example, Richard and Susan accidentally hit each others cars while backing out of their parking spaces at exactly the same time.
+Both were not looking meticulously enough when they backed up, and so both were deemed equally at fault for the accident.
+Neither one will be eligible to damages since both were 50% at fault for the accident.

 States: Arkansas, Colorado, Georgia, Idaho, Kansas, Maine, Nebraska, North Dakota, Oklahoma, Tennessee, Utah and West Virginia.

 Following an accident, it is the job of the insurance company claims adjuster to allocate the relative degrees of fault based mostly on the circumstances surrounding the accident.
 There is no secret mathematical formula for figuring out percentages of fault in accident injuries.
 You and the claims adjuster will work out and come to some understanding as to what, if any, your allocated fault is.